Ancient Times (when gods still walked the earth among humans)

 “Xiao Bo, my son.”Warmth spread through Quan Yin’s heart.
 She was finally a mother.
 This precious one was now hers.
 No one could say anything against it.
 Not the Jade King or the Heavens.
 This was her child and she was going to do what was best for him.
 Unfortunately, She needed to decide where to take him.
 She could not take him to her palace in the City of Gods.
 Only immortals and Gods were allowed there.
 Xiao Bo was not immortal nor a god.
 As a 9-tail fox, he was only a spirit and could not enter the City of Gods.
 She needed a place to raise him until he gained immortality.

 Wait!
 She knew exactly where he could live.
 As the son of the Goddess of Mercy, it would be the perfect place for him to live.
 Quan Yin smiled with delight.
-She was sure the Jade King was to blow up over it, but she decided when she went against fate to be a mother that nothing on Heaven or Earth or even, underworld would stop her.
+She was sure the Jade King was going to blow up over this, but she decided when she went against fate to be a mother that nothing on Heaven or Earth or even, Underworld would stop her.
 Let him and everyone else rage all they want.
 She was finally a real mother.

 Turning to Nue and Tsai while holding the sleeping Xiao Bo, Quan Yin motioned them to come closer.
 They were the only one she could trust with her child.
 They would both lay their lives for him if she asked them to.